 1. Make Some Art

-The benefits of coloring are well documented — a little time with a coloring book and some crayons can yield everything from stress reduction to increased focus — but we tend to prevent ourselves from enjoying this meditative and creative activity as adults because we think we've outgrown it, or "aren't artists."
+The benefits of coloring are well documented — a little time with a coloring book and some crayons can yield everything from stress reduction to increased focus.
+But many of us tend to prevent ourselves from enjoying this meditative and creative activity as adults because we think we've outgrown it, or "aren't artists."

-Well, here's a good rule of thumb: pretty much anything that you used to do as a little kid (including playing dress-up) is still fun.
-Especially when you're high.
-So next time you're riding the green haze (a thing I just made up ... you think we can make it catch on?), try pulling out that adult coloring book and some pens, put on some tunes, and go to town.
+Well, here's my rule of thumb: pretty much anything that I used to do as a little kid (including playing dress-up) is still fun.
+Especially when I'm high.
+When I'm riding the green haze (a thing I just made up ... you think we can make it catch on?), I like to pull out that adult coloring book and some pens, put on some tunes, and go to town.
 Or better yet, finger paint.

-If you're with a partner or friend, just watch how much more relaxed and open your conversation becomes.
+If I'm doing this with a partner or friend, I'm always impressed by how much more relaxed and open our conversation becomes.
 It's amazing what our minds become free to do when our hands are occupied.

 2. Sort Through Your Closet